hphelion/documentation/commercial/commerical.services-identity-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

-Based on OpenStack&reg; Keystone, the HP Helion OpenStack Identity service provides one-stop authentication for all HP Cloud offerings.
+Based on OpenStack Keystone, the HP Helion OpenStack Identity service provides one-stop authentication for all HP Cloud offerings.

 The Identity service validates that incoming requests are being made by the user who claims to be making the call.